Geoprimo/Geo2Gmsh/README.md

+## Input Data

-Each example includes input files classified into some folders located in the data/ directory.
+Each example comes with input files organized into specific folders within the data/ directory:

-* layers
-* wells
-* faults
+* **layers/** – Contains files describing geological layers.
+* **wells/** – Contains well data files.
+* **faults/** – Contains fault data files.

+For detailed descriptions of the input file formats and example files, please refer to the **User Guide** located in the docs/ directory.